TEAS Requirement Details

 Can I practice for the TEAS?

-What if I'm not ready to take the TEAS but still want to make progress toward my degree?
+What if I’m not ready to take the TEAS but still want to make progress toward my degree?

-Note that admittance into the Associate in Science degree program in the School of Liberal Arts or admittance into the Associate in Science degree program in the School of Health Sciences does not guarantee admission into the Associate in Nursing degree program in the School of Nursing.
+It’s important to note that admittance into a liberal arts or health sciences program does not necessarily guarantee admission into the associate degree in nursing program in the School of Nursing.
 The School of Nursing maintains its own admissions standards and academic requirements.
-When a student applies for transfer into the Associate in Nursing degree program, the School of Nursing conducts its own review of eligibility for acceptance.
+When a student applies for transfer into the associate in degree in nursing program, the School of Nursing conducts its own review of eligibility for acceptance.